7. Multiplicative Functionals#

 This implies that under the baseline model the log-likelihood ratio process \(L\) is a supermartingale relative to the information sequence \(\{ {\mathfrak A}_t : t\ge 0\}\).

-From the Law of Large Numbers as described Chapter 1:Laws of Large Numbers and Stochastic Processes , a population mean is well approximated by a sample average from a long time series.
+From the Law of Large Numbers described Chapter 1:Laws of Large Numbers and Stochastic Processes , a population mean is well approximated by a sample average from a long time series.
 That opens the door to discriminating between two models.
 Under the baseline model, the log likelihood ratio process scaled by \(1/t\) converges to a negative number.
-If the baseline model, actually generates the data, the expected log likelihood ratio constructed with data will (at least eventually) be negative except in the degenerate case in which \(N_{t+1} = 1\) with probability one.
+If the baseline model actually generates the data, the expected log likelihood ratio constructed with data will eventually be negative except in the degenerate case in which \(N_{t+1} = 1\) with probability one.
 Such a calculation justifies discriminating between the two models by calculating \(\log L_{t}\) and checking if it is positive or negative.
 This procedure amounts to an application of the method of maximum likelihood.
 Sometimes

 is used as a measure of statistical divergence.